ErMayureshkumar/agentic-chat/Project Documents/Future_Roadmap.md

 ## 🚀 Future Roadmap

 **Agentic-Chat** is built with **scalability, extensibility, multimodality, and domain specialization** in mind.
 This roadmap outlines our planned enhancements and long-term strategic vision for evolving **Agentic-Chat** into a truly intelligent multi-agent ecosystem.

 ---

 ### 🤖 1.
 Domain-Specific Agents
-- Introduce planned specialized agents for **Finance, Travel, Health, Education, Legal, and E-commerce** domains.
+- Planned specialized agents for **Finance, Travel, Health, Education, Legal, and E-commerce** domains.
 - Each agent will have its own **MCP (Model Context Protocol)** to handle domain-specific workflows.
 - Example Agents:
   - **Finance Agent** → portfolio tracking, market analysis